umbraco/rfcs/cms/0022-ui-library.md

 #### Theming

 We will enable a limited set of color and sizing customization options, based on CSS Custom Properties.
-This is mainly in order to enable a high-contrast mode for accessibility purposes.
+This is mainly to enable a high-contrast mode for accessibility purposes.

 #### Parts